esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/exercise3.md

 - [democracy-topic-modelling](https://research-software-directory.org/software/democracy-topic-modelling)

-One person (the researcher) takes some time to prepare to presents a piece of software, the other person reads up on the [reading materials](reading.md) from this module.
+One person (the researcher) takes some time to prepare to present a piece of software, while the other person reads up on the [reading materials](reading.md) from this module.

 Then you play out one of the following two situations: